-The bank's market funding reliance is relatively low, with a market funds-to-tangible banking assets ratio of 8.6% as of end-June 2020 (9.2% as of year-end 2019).
-The use of wholesale funding declined, due to term maturities, repayment of Bank of England funding and only one MREL-related issuance during the first half of 2020.
-We expect a gradual increase in market funding as the bank intends to issue senior debt at the holding company level towards its MREL requirements of 11.93% of total liabilities and own funds as at December 2017, or 27.09% of the bank's RWA10 versus the bank's MREL ratio of 24.4% based on June 2020 RWA.
-Additional issuances of MREL-compliant debt is likely to be delayed due to reduced funding needs, and the availability of cheap monetary authority funding, as well as flexibility on the regulatory deadline following Covid 19.
-Access to funding facilities such as the European Central Bank's (ECB) TLTRO III will provide buffers for BOI to withstand liquidity pressures, helping it support government-directed lending to small businesses.
+The bank's market funding reliance is relatively low, with a market funds-to-tangible banking assets ratio of 7.6% as of end-December 2020 (9.3% as of year-end 2019).
+We expect a gradual increase in market funding as the bank intends to issue senior debt at the holding company level towards its interim binding MREL requirements, to be met by 1 January 2022, of 24.95% on RWA basis, versus the bank's MREL ratio of 24.6% based on December 2020 RWA.
+In March 2021 BOI accessed €10.8 billion funding from European Central Bank's (ECB) TLTRO III which will provide buffers for BOI to withstand liquidity pressures, helping it support government-directed lending to small businesses.

-The bank's gross loans-to-customer deposits (LtD) ratio was 91% in end-June 2020, 6% improvement since the year-end driven by loan book contraction and higher retails deposits due to the impact of coronavirus related restrictions and lower consumer spending.
+The bank's gross loans-to-customer deposits (LtD) ratio was 89% in end-December 2020, 7.7% improvement since December 2019 driven by loan book contraction and higher retail deposits due to the impact of coronavirus related restrictions and lower consumer spending.

 BOI has a sufficient stock of good-quality liquid assets in both Ireland and the UK.
-As of end-June 2020, the bank had a liquid banking assets-to-tangible banking assets ratio of 21.3% (23.0% as of December 2019).
-It also comfortably meets regulatory liquidity requirements, reporting a net stable funding ratio of 135% and a liquidity coverage ratio of 149% as of end-June 2020.
-We assign a Liquid Resources score of baa3, one notch below the Macro-Adjusted score, to reflect our expectation that the level of liquid resources will decline because of new lending.
+As of December 2020, the bank had a liquid banking assets-to-tangible banking assets ratio of 26.5% (23.0% as of December 2019).
+It also comfortably meets regulatory liquidity requirements, reporting a net stable funding ratio of 138% and a liquidity coverage ratio of 153% as at the end of 2020.
+We assign a Liquid Resources score of baa3, two notches below the Macro-Adjusted score, to reflect our expectation that the level of liquid resources will decline because of new lending.